instantsearchplus/shopify-hydrogen-2/README.md

 # What is Fast Simon for Shopify Hydrogen?
 Fast Simon Shopify Hydrogen is a React library to be used in Shopify Hydrogen apps.
-By installing the library on your Hydrogen-based Shopify storefront, you will be able to render Fast Simon components in your app.
+By installing the library on your Hydrogen-based Shopify storefront, you will be able to fetch Fast Simon data and render Fast Simon components in your app.

 # Installation Guide
 This document will guide you to: